hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 ## Mediation Analyses

 Mediation analyses were conducted to examine the mediation effect of functional connectivity on the relationship between handgrip strength and cognition.
-The analyses were conducted using the [lavaan](https://cran.r-project.org/web/packages/lavaan/index.html) package on R, and the significance of the indirect effects was evaluated using bootstrapped (5000 bootstrap iterations) confidence intervals.
+The analyses were conducted using the [lavaan](https://cran.r-project.org/web/packages/lavaan/index.html) package on R 4.04 (using Rstudio), and the significance of the indirect effects was evaluated using bootstrapped (5000 bootstrap iterations) confidence intervals.

 The code for the mediation analyses is located in the `MediationAnalyses` folder.